Sol-DAO/solbase/README.md

 ├─ EIP712 — "Gas-optimized implementation of EIP-712 domain separator and digest encoding"
-├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeMulticallable — "Contract that enables a single call to call multiple methods on itself" ├─ MerkleProofLib — "Gas-optimized verification of proof of inclusion for a leaf in a Merkle tree" ├─ SignatureCheckerLib — "Signature verification helper that supports both ECDSA signatures from EOAs" ├─ SafeTransfer — "Safe ETH and ERC20 free function transfer collection that gracefully handles missing return values"
+├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeMulticallable — "Contract that enables a single call to call multiple methods on itself" ├─ FixedPointMath — "Arithmetic free function collection with operations for fixed-point numbers" ├─ MerkleProofLib — "Gas-optimized verification of proof of inclusion for a leaf in a Merkle tree" ├─ SignatureCheckerLib — "Signature verification helper that supports both ECDSA signatures from EOAs" ├─ SafeTransfer — "Safe ETH and ERC20 free function transfer collection that gracefully handles missing return values"